stevencharleshuang/js-oop-practice-tamagotchi-lab/README.md

 - Identify which parts of your tamagotchis share the SAME attributes
 - Identify which parts of your tamagotchis share the SAME abilities
 - Identify the differences

----

-### Now, let's use the Class object with a Constructor Function.....
-- Rewrite the Tamagotchi object with a constructor function!
-- Create several tamagotchi objects using your constructor :D